BenetManzanaresSalor/TextRe-Identification/README.md

   At the end of the program, TRIR is predicted for all the anonymization methods using the best TRI model considering the criteria defined for the setting `dev_set_column_name`.
 This final evaluation is also stored in the `Results.csv` file as an "additional epoch".

-## Examples
+## Example
-In the [examples](examples) folder, a basic JSON configuration file [config.json](examples/config.json) and multiple Pandas' dataframes are provided.
-That configuration uses the [WikiActors_50_eval.json](examples/WikiActors_50_eval.json) dataframe, which contains a set of 50 popular actors and actresses born in the 20th century extracted from the [automatic_text_anonymization](https://github.com/fadiabdulf/automatic_text_anonymization) repository.
+The file [config.json](config.json) provides an example of a valid configuration.
+It uses data from the [data](data) folder, which includes multiple Pandas' dataframes.
+In particular, it employs the [WikiActors_50_eval.json](data/WikiActors_50_eval.json) dataframe, which contains a set of 50 popular actors and actresses born in the 20th century.
 Background knowledge are the bodies of the actors' Wikipedia articles.
 Anonymized documents are the abstracts of these actors' Wikipedia articles protected using approaches based on NER, Word2Vec and manual efforts.
 Finally, development set is a random 30\% subset of the spaCy-anonymized abstracts (see [our paper](https://doi.org/10.1007/s10618-024-01066-3) for details).
-Using this [config.json](examples/config.json) (command example in the [Usage section](#usage)), the final TRIRs expected to be found in the corresponding `Results.csv` of the `output_folder_path` are:
+Using this [config.json](config.json) (command example in the [Usage section](#usage)), the final TRIRs expected to be found in the corresponding `Results.csv` of the `output_folder_path` are:
 | Method          | TRIR |
 |-----------------|------|
 | Original        | 100% |